 The Joshua tree grows primarily in the Mojave Desert at elevations above 3000 feet and is abundantly scattered in the upper elevations parts of the Park.

-The twisted, spiky Joshua tree is not actually a tree but a giant yucca plant that can grow up to 40 feet high with trunks up to 4 feet in diameter.
+The twisted, spiky Joshua tree is not a tree but a giant yucca plant that can grow up to 40 feet high with trunks up to 4 feet in diameter.

 It is believed that the Joshua tree can get as old as 700 years, however, because the plant does not have growth rings like a regular tree, it is difficult to tell its age.